Beasts of No Nation-2015

 Grade: B+

-Having been made aware of this film following the healthy number of independent film award nominations heaped upon it in 2015, Beasts of No Nation is a war drama, set in an unnamed West Africa country, that tells of dire events from the perspective of a young boy, having lost his family.
+Having been made aware of this film following the healthy number of independent film award nominations heaped upon it in 2015, Beasts of No Nation is a war drama, set in an unnamed West African country.

 He is forced into a life of brutality and death, taken under the wing of a charismatic commander.